Botspot/Pi-Power-Tools/README.md

 ---
 # Explanations for some buttons:
 ## Boot
-With this handy button, you can customize a disk image graphically before flashing it to your SD card.
+With this handy button, you can "test drive" your img before flashing it.
+Any changes made inside (`apt install`, change preferences, etc) will be preserved in the img.

 > Instead of a Virtual Machine, this technique runs at **100% native speed** (no emulation), because the guest runs the same kernel as the host device.
 Therefore, only booting Raspbian is supported, as **other OSes require other kernels**.